A new era rises in Chicago’s 11th Ward with Nicole Lee

 The old 11th Ward was a bonanza of power for the Daley family for decades.
 With Lee’s appointment, the new 11th Ward will hopefully be a bonanza of power for her community.

-Mayor Lori Lightfoot’s choice of Nicole Lee as a new alderperson of Chicago’s 11th Ward is “Zuì hǎo de.”
+Mayor Lori Lightfoot’s choice of Nicole Lee as the next alderperson of Chicago’s 11th Ward is “Zuì hǎo de.”

 Translation, “first-rate.”